NCAR/VAPOR/docs/contributing.rst

 If you wish to go down this route, you may follow the build instructions for `Windows <https://drive.google.com/a/ucar.edu/file/d/1nPZyNtH516D00Te2AwttRrPDTi0bDIbl/view?usp=sharing>`_ and `UNIX <https://docs.google.com/document/d/1XNBmoUvxGn9I0fy9xvB1m5PQyOI32TtdyMbwfOve0QQ/edit?usp=sharing>`_.

-.. note:: The source code for these libraries may be downloaded `here <https://drive.google.com/open?id=1sWIV-Y66aFuDkC2oDnceIIUJDDH4puKI>`_.
+The source code for these libraries may be downloaded `here <https://drive.google.com/open?id=1sWIV-Y66aFuDkC2oDnceIIUJDDH4puKI>`_.

 .. note:: The file <vapor-source>/site_files/site.NCAR may be used to specifiy the location of the libraries.
 To do this, build your version of the libraries in /usr/local/VAPOR-Deps/2019-Aug, or change the THIRD_PARTY_LIB_DIR path in site.NCAR.

+.. note:: On OSX, a "quarantine" flag will be added to the binaries and libraries you build from source.
+This will prevent them from being run.
+To remove the flag, run *sudo xattr -dr com.apple.quarantine /usr/local/VAPOR-Deps/2019-Aug* after building the libraries.

 +-----------------+----------------------------------------------------------------+
 | *Vapor 3 was built with the following third party library configuration.*        |